Gies College of Business: History

 The university senate approved the College of Commerce and Business Administration on June 9, 1914 at the request of David Kinley, a university vice president who would later serve as president of the University of Illinois.
 The college was officially formed on April 27, 1915, through a vote of the University of Illinois Board of Trustees.
 The college began with three departments: Economics, Business Organization and Operation, and Transportation.

 Since 2015, the college has partnered with Coursera to offer online MBA (iMBA) program, with additional options for online graduate certificates, an online MSM (iMSM), and an online MSA (iMSA).
 The school started with 113 students in the beginning for the online programs and later grew to more than 3,200 degree-seeking students from 46 states in United States and more than 90 countries in the world.
 The selectivity and acceptance rate to the program initially was 20.9% and is currently at 78%.

-In 2017, alumni Larry and Beth Gies donated US$150M to the school, which was renamed the Gies College of Business in their honor.
+In 2017, alumni Larry and Beth Gies donated US $150M to the school, which was named the Gies College of Business in their honor.
+The gift transformed the school's growth by funding faculty expansion, online education, and scholarships.
+It remains one of the largest philanthropic gifts ever given to a business school.

 In 2020, alumnus Don Edwards donated US$10 million and the business school also further received a pledge in 2020 for $2.5 million for construction of shared instructional facility.

 In 2019, the school announced that it was suspending its on-campus full-time MBA, part-time MBA, and executive MBA.